TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Version Control : Git
 - Automation : GitHub Actions

-I'm currently looking for roles in Data Science/Data Analytics where I can contribute to create measurable impact and grow alongside the company through continuous learning and collaboration.
+I'm currently looking for opportunities in Data Science/Data Analytics, where I can contribute to building data-driven solutions that create measurable business impact.

+If you're looking for someone who's eager to learn, collaborate and deliver results, I'd love to connect and explore how I can add value to your team.

+Let's Connect!!!

 📫 Connect with Me